Master Plan Revision at

 are open daily year-round, 7 a.m. to dusk.

 reservations and a permit are required for use of pavilions and

-used without a reservation and permit only with the express
+may be used without a reservation and permit only with the

 Lake Accotink Park's 493 acres include a 55-acre lake, wetlands,